MicrosoftDocs/microsoft-style-guide/styleguide/word-choice/avoid-jargon.md

   - If the term is used in *The Wall Street Journal* or *The New York Times,* or in general-interest magazines, such as *Time* or *Newsweek,* it might be appropriate for some audiences.

-  - If the term is used in technical periodicals such as *CNET* or *Re/code,* it's probably OK to use for technical audiences.
+  - If the term is used in technical periodicals such as *CNET* or *Recode,* it's probably OK to use for technical audiences.